tedcar/warp-restore/future-ai-info-maintenance/warp-settings-complete-changelog.md

 ## Overview
 This document tracks every single change made during the implementation of the Warp Settings Preservation system from inception to completion.

+**Shell Environment: BASH PRIMARY** - System designed with bash as the main shell environment, with fish as secondary support.

 ---

 ## Phase 1: Foundation and Backup System (Tasks 1-4)